baoqingjia/RA-SSL/README.md

 └── events.out.tfevents...
 ```

 `test.py` clears a non-empty TensorBoard log directory before creating a new `SummaryWriter`.
-Because both all-file and group-file tests currently write TensorBoard events to `log/test/<dataset_name>/`, the later test run replaces the previous TensorBoard log.
 The saved `.mat` results are separated by test file name.

 ## Notes

 - Reconstruction outputs are MATLAB `.mat` files with the key `de`.
 - Checkpoints are PyTorch state dictionaries.
-- Training pairs are generated from the first dimension of the preprocessed `no_n2n_ksp`, so the number of grouped noisy measurements is not hard-coded.
 - `para.yaml` is saved with training hyperparameters and loaded by `test.py` before reconstruction.
 The dataset path used for grouping checkpoints/results still comes from `--data_path`.

 ## References